NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 # Introduction

-These instructions explain how to install and boot Linux on NVIDIA Jetson Platforms using UEFI firmware.
+These instructions explain how to install and boot Linux on NVIDIA Jetson platforms using UEFI firmware.

+This software is intended for use with the mainline Linux kernel.
+It is not currently compatible with the L4T kernel.

 # Experimental Feature Notice